noir-lang/noir/docs/docs/protocol-specs/rollup-circuits/index.md

 While the `TxsHash` merely require the data to be published and known to L1, the `InHash` and `OutHash` needs to be computable on L1 as well.
 This reason require them to be efficiently computable on L1 while still being non-horrible inside a snark - leading us to rely on SHA256.
+The L2 to L1 messages from each transaction form a variable height tree.
+In the diagram above, transactions 0 and 3 have four messages, so require a tree with two layers, whereas the others only have two messages and so require a single layer tree.
+The base rollup calculates the root of this tree and passes it as the to the next layer.
+Merge rollups simply hash both of these roots together and pass it up as the `OutHash`.

 ## Next Steps